PrismaPhonic/tokio-context/README.md

 ```

 While this may look no different than simply using tokio::time::timeout, we have retained a
-handle that we can use to explicitely cancel the context, and any additionally spawned
+handle that we can use to explicitly cancel the context, and any additionally spawned
 contexts.